 Due to the COVID-19 Pandemic, restrictions on movement, country-wide vaccination campaign, suspension of 19 Members of Parliament, and the decision of Government to abolish the Ministry of Justice and Community Services, caused delays in implementation e.g., finalization and roll-out of CSE, GBV SOPs and population and field-based activities for data collection of the DHS/MICS.
 Further, the continuing travel restrictions and remote delivery of technical support impacted the ability of the regional IPs to accelerate the work at country level; staff movements and the Spotlight strict 18% requirements on PMC compounded delays, pressing on the need for flexibility on staffing costs to each country's RUNO needs.
+To mitigate these, the programme adopted remote and online working modalities with implementing partners to facilitate trainings, consultations and review of documents, with significant internet connectivity challenges.
+Through this approach, the programme was able to sufficiently build capacity of especially the health care workforce of trainers to conduct the trainings in country with remote technical assistance from the provider.
+The programme also utilised RUNO internal and in country staff to cover the gap in human resources.

-Instead work cantered around systems strengthening and capacity building of stakeholders to enhance ownership and long-time sustainability has been particularly impacted.
+Work also cantered around systems strengthening and capacity building of stakeholders to enhance ownership and long-time sustainability has been particularly impacted.
 These take time to realize impact, and it largely depends on regional partners to deliver the programme.
 The coordination and technical capacity of national partners -in terms of availability of human resources within small governments and CSOs is stretched.
 In Vanuatu, IPs were also heavily disrupted by Tropical Cyclone Harold, with directives to focus solely on national emergency response for a considerable period of 6 months.
 Similarly, the slow work planning - due to the complexity of the Spotlight Initiative program and the engagement of regional and national IPs with their own internal bureaucracies - led to delays in disbursement and start of implementation.